-Notice is hereby given that HACSB will conduct a public hearing regarding the proposed Plan on Tuesday, April 11, 2017 at 10:00 a.m. and Wednesday, April 12, 2017, at 2:00 p.m. at 715 E. Brier Drive, San Bernardino, CA 92408.
+Notice is hereby given that HACSB will conduct a public hearing regarding the proposed Plan on Tuesday, December 13, 2016, at 2:00 p.m. at 715 E. Brier Drive, San Bernardino, CA 92408.
 If a citizen wishes to challenge the nature of the above action(s) in court he/she may be limited to raising only those issues he/she or someone else raised at the public hearing described in this notice, or in written correspondence delivered Monday through Friday to the HACSB office located at 715 E. Brier Drive, San Bernardino, CA 92408 prior to the hearing.